tkp1n/portfolio/content/posts/2019-07-15--client-side-markdown-to-html/index.md

 ---
 title: Convert Markdown to HTML in an Angular app
-category: "webdev"
+category: "Web Dev"
 cover: pankaj-patel-u2Ru4QBXA5Q-unsplash.jpg
-author: nicolas portmann
+author: Nicolas Portmann
 ---

 Converting Markdown with code fragments to HTML on the client (Angular) can be done in under 50 LoC.
 This blog post guides you through it.